toddsharpe/MetalOS/README.md

 | | GetScreenRect |

 ### Windowing System
-Windowing system is implemented in kernel mode, handles composing windows to frame buffer and handling input events.
+Windowing system is implemented in kernel, provided by ``MetalOS.UI.h``, and handles composing windows to frame buffer and handling input events.
 Currently supports
 * Tracking which window has focus
 * Click and drag moving of windows